 Also, spread the word on social networking sites, forums you frequent and traditional media outlets like local newspapers.
 To entice agents with buyers, offer a commission, one comparable to one they'd receive in a normal sale.
 "We love buyers' agents," ForSaleByOwner.com editor Cleaver says.
 "Many first-time buyers use an agent and we encourage our customers to offer that 'co-broke' fee to help reach that market."

 Be prepared for the offer and the counteroffer on your home sale.
 If you have a firm bottom-line in mind, make sure it's justified with strong research and weigh the cost of continuing to market the home.
-Again, if you are squeamish about haggling, consider bringing in someone – a real estate attorney – to assist.
+Again, if you are squeamish about haggling, consider bringing in someone – a real estate attorney – to assist with negotiations.

 6. Closing the deal

 Make sure you are familiar with the required closing paperwork for a home sale in your state.
 Hopefully, your buyer will have already shown you their written preapproval and you will sail through the closing process.
 But be prepared for snags or delays along the way.
 Add some cushion to the closing date: Schedule your move and the turnover so that it's somewhat flexible, should the mortgage approval process be delayed.
 Be prepared for the results of any home inspections and appraisals, and come to the closing table with everything mandated by state and federal law.